-Analysis: What are the Seahawks’ top 3 needs in the draft?
-And which players might be the best fit?
+Analyzing the Seahawks’ top three needs in the NFL draft and the best players to fill them

 Why this is a need

-After the signing of Pierre Desir this week, the Seahawks now have five veteran cornerbacks on their roster with fairly significant starting experience.
-None, however, has more than a one-year contract, and only Ahkello Witherspoon has enough dead money to make him a certainty for the 2021 roster.
+After the signing of Pierre Desir this week, the Seahawks have five veteran cornerbacks on their roster with significant starting experience.
+None has more than a one-year contract, and only Ahkello Witherspoon has enough dead money to make him a certainty for the 2021 roster.
 Tre Flowers has a $2.183 base salary that is not guaranteed and could be particularly vulnerable.

-And yes, Seattle has never taken a cornerback higher than the third round in the Pete Carroll/John Schneider era — Shaquill Griffin in 2017.
-But, these are not normal times, and Seattle could find it tempting to add a young corner to the mix.
+And yes, the Seahawks have never taken a cornerback higher than the third round in the Pete Carroll/John Schneider era — Shaquill Griffin in 2017.
+But, these are not normal times, and they could find it tempting to add a young corner to the mix.

 Three players who might fit

-Kelvin Joseph, Kentucky: Joseph does not fit one key Seattle metric, that of having 32-plus inch arms.
-He measured at 31-⅞.
-But Jeremiah mentioned Joseph as a player who could catch Seattle’s eye.
+Kelvin Joseph, Kentucky: Joseph does not fit one key Seahawks metric of 32-inch arms or longer.
+He measured at 31⅞.
+But Jeremiah mentioned Joseph as a player who could catch the Seahawks’ eye.
 Joseph comes with big questions, having played just two college seasons.
 He was suspended for LSU’s bowl game in 2018, leading to his transfer to Kentucky.
-He then opted out five days before Kentucky’s final game in 2020.
+He opted out five days before Kentucky’s final game in 2020.
 “You’ve got some stuff to sort through,’’ Jeremiah said.
-But his physical traits make him the kind of boom-or-bust take-a-chance-on guy who Seattle has never shied away from.
+But his physical traits make him the kind of boom-or-bust, take-a-chance-on guy who the Seahawks have never shied away from.

-Ifeatu Melifonwu, Syracuse: Melifonwu has been a popular player for mock drafts to pick for Seattle, in part because he checks all the boxes, including a 32-1/8 arm length and measuring in at 6-2, 205 at his Pro Day.
-He also played inside and outside and could add a lot of immediate versatility to the group.
+Ifeatu Melifonwu, Syracuse: Melifonwu has been a popular player for mock drafts to pick for the Seahawks, in part because he checks all the boxes, including a 32-1/8 arm length and measuring in at 6-2, 205 pounds at his Pro Day.
+He also played inside and outside and could add immediate versatility.

-Benjamin St-Juste, Minnesota: St-Juste is another who checks all the Seattle boxes, measuring in at 6-3, 202 pounds with 32-inch arms.
-And he might make more sense than any since many analysts think he could also play safety.
+Benjamin St-Juste, Minnesota: St-Juste is another who checks all the Seahawks’ boxes, measuring in at 6-3, 202 pounds with 32-inch arms.
+And he might be more attractive since many analysts think he could also play safety.
 He has drawn some comparisons to Flowers, who was a college safety who moved to corner.

 Wide receiver